 - a.
-The Nominating and Governance Committee shall have up to six (6) members and will be formed as follows: - 1.
-One (1) individual will Chair the Nominating and Governance Committee and will be appointed by the Board of Directors - 2.
-One (1) individual who is elected by the previous Nominating and Governance Committee - 3.
-One (1) individual who is independent as defined in these Bylaws, who is elected by the Board of Directors. - 4.
-One (1) or two (2) athletes, who are appointed by the USAB ARC, in accordance with the Ted Stevens Act (33.3% athlete participation) and Sections 7.4 and 9.4. - 5.
-If the Nominating and Governance Committee has three (3) members, then Sections 9.15.a.1, 9.15.a.2 and 9.15.a.4 shall apply. - b.
+The Nominating and Governance Committee (NGC) shall consist of three (3) members, one of whom must be independent as defined in Section 7.7.
+The board may vote to expand the NGC to four (4) or five (5) members.
+The NGC shall consist of: - 1.
+One (1) individual elected by the Board of Directors to Chair the NGC - 2.
+One (1) individual who served on the previous NGC - 3.
+One (1) athlete, who is appointed by the USAB ARC, in accordance with the Ted Stevens Act (33.3% athlete participation) and Sections 7.4, 9.4 and 9.5. - 4.
+If the board expands the committee to four (4) members, then the fourth member will be a Ten Year or Ten Year+ athlete appointed by the USAB ARC, in accordance with Section 8.5.4.b.a of the USOPC bylaws.
+If the board expands the committee to five (5) members, then the fifth member will be elected by the board of directors. - b.
 The Nominating and Governance Committee shall: - 1.
 Identify and evaluate prospective candidates for the Board; - 2.
-Recommend individuals to serve on the Board as provided in these Bylaws; - 3.
-Recommend, as requested by the Board, individuals to serve on various committees, advisory groups, and task forces; - 4.
+Recommend individuals to serve on the Board as provided in these Bylaws;

+- 3. Recommend, as requested by the Board, individuals to serve on various committees, advisory groups, and task forces; - 4.
 Consult with the Ethics Committee with respect to vetting all nominations for potential conflict of interest or other problematic background issues; - 5.
 Develop and recommend to the Board for its consideration an annual self-evaluation process of the Board and its committees and task forces; - 6.
 Perform such other duties as assigned by the Board.